-Upon retiring after the 1997 season, Esiason headed straight for the broadcast booth.
+Upon retiring after the 1997 season, Esiason headed straight to the broadcast booth.
 He made his debut as a commentator for ABC's NFL "Monday Night Football," and called "MNF" games for two years.
-For the past 14 years he has called games for Westwood One Radio Sports "Monday Night Football" broadcasts, teaming with Marv Albert for eight of those years.
+For the past 15 years he has called games for Westwood One Radio Sports "Monday Night Football" broadcasts, teaming with Marv Albert for eight of those years.
 Once again this year he will team with Kevin Harlan on the MNF radio broadcasts.
 Esiason debuted as host of WFAN’s national weekday morning radio show BOOMER AND CARTON IN THE MORNING on September 4, 2007.
+He contributes daily commentary to CBS Sports Radio’s “CBS Sports Minute,” is a weekly guest during the NFL season on 98.5 The Sports Hub in Boston, and is a weekly contributor with commentary to Sports Illustrated’s SI.com.
+He also was a weekly contributor for Bleacher Report’s “Behind the Mic.”
 Esiason hosted "The Boomer Esiason Show" on Madison Square Garden Network for eight years.
 During the 2001 season, he served as an analyst on Fox Sports Net's "NFL This Morning."

 After an All-America career at the University of Maryland, Esiason was selected by the Cincinnati Bengals in the second round of the 1984 NFL Draft and became one of the most successful quarterbacks in NFL history.
 In 1986, he earned his first of four Pro Bowl bids while leading the NFL's most productive offense.
 In 1988, he led the NFL with a 97.4 passer rating and helped the Bengals win the AFC Championship before their loss to San Francisco in Super Bowl XXIII.
 That year, Esiason was named the NFL's Most Valuable Player by the Pro Football Writers of America and the Associated Press.
 He again was the NFL passing leader in 1989 as Cincinnati claimed another division title.
 In 1993, after being traded to the Jets, Esiason became a Pro Bowler for the second time.
 In only three seasons with the Jets, he became the team's fourth-leading all-time passer.
 After playing a season for the Arizona Cardinals, he returned to Cincinnati, where he ended his career with 2,969 completions in 5,205 pass attempts (57 percent completion percentage) for 247 touchdowns and 37,920 yards.